andrei22george/Projects/README.md

 ## *Java*.
 Sliding Puzzle Game
   - a 3 x 3 Sliding Puzzle created in Java as part of my OOP class
   - uses Java Swing for the GUI
-  - 9 squared pictures, randomly shuffled
-  - displays a complete picture when solved
+  - 9 squared pictures, randomly shuffled, displays a complete picture when solved
   - displays win / lose message depending on the number of moves

 ## *Assembly*.
 Battleships